DeisData/deisdata.github.io/shell/shell-scripts/index.md

 ### Use an argument on the command line executing a script
 For example, `$1` means the first argument on the command line in the script `header.sh`.

+### Running the script
+When we run an executable script in the command line, we need to provide the path to the script.
+This is because the system will not check all directories, including the working directory, for commands.

+If you are running a script in the current working directory be sure to use `./` to ensure that it knows to look in the current working directory: `./myscript.sh`.

 **header.sh:**
 ```bash
 #!/usr/bin/env bash